harishpakala/DigitalTwinFrameWork/README.md

 ```

 <p align="center">
-A Hello state formatted as per DigitalTwinFramework and the Actor Machine creator.
+A Hello Step formatted as per DigitalTwinFramework and the Actor Machine creator.
 </p>

-* The Hello state inherits the class Abstract class <strong>AState</strong> [source-code](https://github.com/harishpakala/DigitalTwinFramework/blob/c308300e3e78dbac5cacbbf6c09fc526a4d52eff/src/main/utils/sip.py#L43). <br/>
+* The Hello Step inherits the class Abstract class <strong>Step</strong> [source-code](https://github.com/harishpakala/DigitalTwinFramework/blob/c308300e3e78dbac5cacbbf6c09fc526a4d52eff/src/main/utils/sip.py#L43). <br/>
-* The static variable message_in represents the list of messages that the FSM is expected to receive in the specific state. <br/>
+* The static variable message_in represents the list of messages that the FSM is expected to receive in the specific Step. <br/>
-* This class provides a set of guard conditions reequired for transitions to the next state.
-All the logic to the be executed within the Hello state needs to be written in the <strong>actions()</strong> method. <br/>
+* This class provides a set of guard conditions reequired for transitions to the next Step.
+All the logic to the be executed within the Hello Step needs to be written in the <strong>actions()</strong> method. <br/>
 * The <strong>transitions()</strong> method should not be edited. <br/>
-* For every next state a boolean guard variable will be provided in the constructor of the class, extracted from the JSON file.
+* For every next Step a boolean guard variable will be provided in the constructor of the class, extracted from the JSON file.
 All the guard variables are defaulted to True. <br/>
-* The developer needs to disable gaurd variable (False) in the <strong>actions()</strong> method, for the state that is not the next one. <br/>
+* The developer needs to disable gaurd variable (False) in the <strong>actions()</strong> method, for the Step that is not the next one. <br/>
 * The [DigitalTwinFramework](https://github.com/harishpakala/DigitalTwinFramework) framework takes care and hide the complete mechanism behind the exchange of I4.0 messages between the skills. <br/>

 ### Send and Receive Methods